October 17, 2024

 This Netflix original Filipino film was written and directed by Carlo Ledesma, whose past filmography included horror thrillers like "Tunnel" (2011) and "Sunod" (2019).
 This was marketed as a zombie film, and to be sure there were some pretty nifty zombie effects.
 For me, the best one was when Francis saw his zombified mother (Bing PImentel) break apart at her waist.
 You soon realize, however, that the zombies are not the main source of horror.

 This was really more of an intense psychological drama that involved one nuclear family.
 The father Francis was disturbed by traumatic memories of his childhood under a sadistic father (Joel Torre).
 He had always lived under the shadow of his elder brother Diego (James Blanco), the golden boy of the family.
-He and Iris had also been experiencing a very rough patch in their marriage, with issues of fidelity had cast an oppressive pall on their family.
+He and Iris had also been experiencing a very rough patch in their marriage, with issues of fidelity casting an oppressive pall on their family.

 As he had shown in several sinister characters he had portrayed in the past, Sid Lucero can really play a demented psycho very well.
 Lucero is really the heir apparent to excellent character actors like Vic Silayan and John Arcilla, who can portray all sorts of crazy from the most subtle to violently explosive.
 That "Christmas dinner" scene, with Lucero wearing a Christmas sweater serenely lording it over his cowering family, showcased this all too well.